Cloud computing service

 PaaS also includes what Gartner calls “outcome-targeted” suites of services geared towards application developers and integration architects.
 These suites can be divided into two categories: Application Platform as a Service (aPaaS) and Integration Platform as a Service (iPaaS).

 - aPaaS solutions like Google App Engine and Microsoft Windows Azure are geared towards developers, providing an ecosystem of application servers and development and management tools to build and deploy business applications.

 - iPaaS offerings provide application infrastructure resources that support integration and governance projects.
 With iPaaS, developers can develop and execute integration flows among different applications.

-While traditional middleware and other application infrastructure products typically require significant investments of capital and labor to obtain, install, and configure before developers can get to work on their application and integration projects, aPaaS and iPaaS offer ready-to-use solutions, providing developers with the platforms they need to quickly build and deploy next-generation applications.
-As Ross Mason, founder and CTO of Mulesoft, points out, PaaS “represents a new level of freedom [for developers] - a break away from dealing with system architecture, servers and configuration.”
+While traditional middleware connectivity and other application infrastructure products typically require significant investments of capital and labor to obtain, install, and configure before developers can get to work on their application and integration projects, aPaaS and iPaaS offer ready-to-use solutions, providing developers with the platforms they need to quickly build and deploy next-generation applications.
+As Ross Mason, the founder of MuleSoft, points out, PaaS “represents a new level of freedom [for developers] - a break away from dealing with system architecture, servers, and configuration.”

 With more enterprises adopting SaaS and other cloud computing services, enterprise application integration (EAI) has once again become a high-priority IT issue. iPaaS addresses this issue by combining:

 - Traditional EAI capabilities such as message transformation, routing, service virtualization, and orchestration;